eyyMinda/eyyMinda/README.md

 **`Front-End Developer`**

-Currently working as a Shopify theme developer while expanding my knowledge in ReactJS and NextJS.
+Currently working as a Shopify theme developer while expanding my knowledge in ReactJS and NextJS.</br>
-Also, collaborating with a good friend on a game project using UE5.
+Also, collaborating with a good friend on a game project using UE5.</br>
 Open to offers and new opportunities.

 ---